What does ABS’ cast and crew payroll services include?

 SAG New Media: This contract is for productions whose initial exhibition will be via internet, mobile devices, or similar emerging media outlets.

-- No minimum rates apply; pay is negotiable between the producer and performers as long as the contract is in compliance with all State and Federal laws (including minimum wage).
+- Under $50,000: no minimum rates apply; pay is negotiable between the producer and performers as long as the contract is in compliance with all State and Federal laws (including minimum wage).